How a speeding ticket impacts your insurance in Washington

 -

 Many insurers will offer coverage to drivers with a speeding ticket, but comparing several options may be a great way to find the best car insurance company after a moving violation.
-Some may offer lower rates for drivers with a speeding conviction than others.
+Some could offer lower rates for drivers with a speeding conviction than others.
 If you have multiple speeding tickets on your record and are having trouble finding auto coverage, you may need to consider a company that specializes in high-risk auto insurance.

 -